Kirill-Svirid/Typst-GOST-Styling/src/style.typ

 }

 #let style-ver-1(doc) = {
-  set text(lang: "ru", font: "Times New Roman") show outline.entry: it => {
+  set text(lang: "ru", font: "Times New Roman", size: 13pt)
+  show: set-base-style.with()

+  show outline.entry: it => {
     if is-heading-in-annex(it.element) {
       link(